harleypig/ofx2ledger/journal-format.md

 This component is optional.

-## Additional Information
-## Additional Information

-### Balance Assertions and Balance Assignments

-Balance assertions and assignments are a crucial part of hledger's journal format.
-They allow you to specify the expected balance of an account after a transaction, or to assign a balance to an account.
-For more details, refer to the [hledger documentation on balance assertions and assignments](https://hledger.org/hledger.html#balance-assertions).

-### Periodic Transactions

-Periodic transactions are a powerful feature of hledger that allow you to automate recurring transactions.
-They can be used to automatically generate transactions for regular expenses or income, like rent or salary.
-For more details, refer to the [hledger documentation on periodic transactions](https://hledger.org/hledger.html#periodic-transactions).

-### Automated Transactions

-Automated transactions are another powerful feature of hledger that can simplify your accounting.
-They allow you to define rules that automatically generate additional postings whenever a transaction matches certain criteria.
-For more details, refer to the [hledger documentation on automated transactions](https://hledger.org/hledger.html#automated-transactions).

 ### [Tag](https://hledger.org/hledger.html#tags-1)

 `Tag` is a keyword or label that helps in categorizing transactions.
 Tags can be used to group related transactions together for reporting purposes.

 This component is optional.

-## Additional Information

-### Balance Assertions and Balance Assignments

-Balance assertions and assignments are a crucial part of hledger's journal format.
-They allow you to specify the expected balance of an account after a transaction, or to assign a balance to an account.
-For more details, refer to the [hledger documentation on balance assertions and assignments](https://hledger.org/hledger.html#balance-assertions).

-### Periodic Transactions

-Periodic transactions are a powerful feature of hledger that allow you to automate recurring transactions.
-They can be used to automatically generate transactions for regular expenses or income, like rent or salary.
-For more details, refer to the [hledger documentation on periodic transactions](https://hledger.org/hledger.html#periodic-transactions).

-### Automated Transactions

-Automated transactions are another powerful feature of hledger that can simplify your accounting.
-They allow you to define rules that automatically generate additional postings whenever a transaction matches certain criteria.
-For more details, refer to the [hledger documentation on automated transactions](https://hledger.org/hledger.html#automated-transactions).

 ### [Posting](https://hledger.org/hledger.html#virtual-postings)